Moushumi

-Arifa Pervin Zaman (born 3 November,1972), better known by her stage name Moushumi, is a Bangladeshi film actress and director.
-She won Bangladesh National Film Award for Best Actress three times for her roles in Meghla Akash (2001), Devdas (2013) and Taarkata (2014).
-She has acted in over 150 films and made her directorial debut with Kokhono Megh Kokhono Brishti (2003).
+She won the Bangladesh National Film Award for Best Actress three times for her roles in Meghla Akash (2001), Devdas (2013), and Taarkata (2014).
+She has acted in over 265 films and made her directorial debut with Kokhono Megh Kokhono Brishti (2003).

 Career

-Moushumi began working as an actress and singer from an early age.
-She stared in many movies and won many prizes.
-She won the Anonda Bichittra Photo Beauty Contest, which led to appearances in television commercials in the 1990s.
-She first appeared in the film Keyamat Theke Keyamat in Bangladesh.
+Moushumi won the Anonda Bichittra Photo Beauty Contest in 1990, which led to appearances in television commercials.
+She made her acting debut in 1993 with the movie Keyamat Theke Keyamat, a remake of a Bollywood film Qayamat Se Qayamat Tak directed by Sohanur Rahman Sohan.
+The film achieved significant commercial success in Bangladesh and shot Moushumi and her co-star Salman Shah to stardom.
+In the following two years she co-starred with Shah in three more feature films Ontare Ontare, Denmohor and Sneho.

+In 1997, Moushumi started a production house, Kopotakhsma Cholochitra.

+Moushumi founded Moushumi Welfare Foundation for women and children welfare and was named a UNICEF goodwill ambassador in 2013.

 Personal life

 In 1996, Moushumi took a break for six months from acting and announced her engagement to actor Omar Sani.
 The couple have two children.
 Moushumi has a younger sister, Erin Zaman.

-Moushumi runs a production house, Kopotakhsma Cholochitra.
-She was associated with Projapoti Cholochitra and she looks after her own foundation, the "Moushumi Welfare Foundation".

-In September 2013, Moushumi was named a UNICEF goodwill ambassador.
+Actress Sadika Parvin Popy is Moushumi's cousin.

+In August 2024, a Dhaka court issued an arrest warrant against Moushumi in an insufficient funds check case involving IPDC Finance.
+The warrant was issued after Moushumi had missed to appear in the court after multiple summonses.